tamilzh2018/kode-kloud-test/AWS.md

 **Q7: Change EC2 Instance Type**

 > *A t2.micro instance you launched is underperforming.
 You need to upgrade it to t3.medium.
 Walk through the steps to do this with minimal downtime.*
+1) Change the instance type from t2.micro to t2.nano for xfusion-ec2 instance.

+2) Make sure the ec2 instance xfusion-ec2 is in running state after the change.

 **Q8: Enable Stop Protection for EC2 Instance**